yuebinhuang/node-express-rec-1/README.md

 For the prep, you will only need to change `src/concepts/websession.ts` and `src/routes.ts`, but here's an overview of the repository setup:

 - `app.ts` holds our app definition using concepts.
 We'll discuss how to define an app using concepts in the next recitation.
-- `routes.ts` contains REST API definitions for our concepts' actions and synchronizations.
-We'll cover REST APIs and concept synchronizations soon.
+- `routes.ts` contains REST API (we'll cover this in class soon) definitions for our concepts' actions and synchronizations.
 - `main.ts` contains boilerplate code for setting up an Express app.
 In this file, we import our routes (which we defined in `routes.ts`) for our concepts.
 - The `public` directory contains code for rendering the basic frontend where we can test our backend API operations.
 You won't need to modify anything within this directory for the purposes of this prep.
 - The `framework` directory contains code for converting concept actions into Express handler functions.
 You shouldn't touch this.